tariqelb/Javascript-Exercise/README.md

 ## Acknowledgments

-I so grateful to w3resource for all tutorial and Exercice providing for us, it's really help me  to improve my knowledge in javascript language
+I so grateful to w3resource for all tutorial and Exercice providing for us, it's really help me  to improve my knowledge in javascript language.